FujiwaraTakuya/Fujis-Endosoma/Fuji's Javascript & JSX, Notes & Images/Fuji's Javascript & JSX Notes.md

 - App.js
 	- Imports 'Gallery' as a Default Import from 'Gallery.js' (Either './Gallery' or 'Gallery.js' works on on more current day models, but older code may require specification)
-	- Exports the Root 'App' component as a Default Export
+	- Exports the Root 'App' component as a Default Export Default Imports can have any name for your 'Import' after you make your 'Import' like 'import Banana from './Button.js' instead and still get the same Default Export.
+Named Imports, however, have to match on both sides.

+Regardless of the coding style, always give meaningful names to your Component Functions and Files that contain them.
+Trying to debug stuff like 'export default () => {}' just makes debugging unnecessarily harder.